 Do you enjoy creating your own world?
-You will be able to write creatively and write on a topic of your choice.
+This course allows you to to write creatively and write on a topic of your choice.
 Murder Mysteries, Adventure, Fantasy, Science Fiction, Horror, Romance, Thriller, Crime and Drama could be some of the topics you consider.
 The winning stories will reap rewards!
 Analysing a range of existing short stories in class will help spark your creativity!